 Heistand pleaded no contest to aiding and abetting a murder after the fact and was sentenced to three to five years in prison.
 Brinkman also pleaded no contest and received a similar prison term.

 In December 1989, at the request of Canter’s trial counsel, the Michigan Attorney General began an investigation into Canter’s conviction.
-As part of this investigation, Sherry Payton was given immunity and she recanted her trial testimony, stating that she had no information about the Tobias homicide and that she was threatened to so testify by the Michigan State Police.
+As part of this investigation, Sherry Payton was given immunity and she recanted her trial testimony.
+In addition, Laurie Moore had filed a Freedom of Information request from prison, seeking documents in his case.

-Based on the recanted testimony, Canter moved for a new trial because of newly discovered evidence.
-Canter’s motion was denied.
+Canter moved for a new trial because of newly discovered evidence, but the motion was denied.

 Canter appealed the trial court’s denial of his motion for new trial.
 On December 21, 1992, the Michigan Court of Appeals remanded Canter’s case to the trial court.
 The court of appeals determined that Canter was entitled to an evidentiary hearing on claims of prosecutorial misconduct.

-Following remand, and in connection with new trial hearings for Walter Moore and Canter, which had been consolidated, several thousands of pages of documents were finally disclosed to Plaintiffs, notwithstanding the assertion of District Attorney Hayes testimony that all exculpatory information had been disclosed before trial.
-These records included all the contradictory and fanciful statements Parmentier had given, her records of mental instability, as well as evidence that Parmentier had written threatening letters to herself and arranged for someone to shoot into a friend’s house so she could be placed in protective custody and give credence to her story.
+Following remand, the motions for new trial for Walter Moore and Canter were consolidated.
+At that time, several thousand pages of documents sought by Laurie Moore were finally turned over.
+These records included all the contradictory and fanciful statements Parmentier had given, her records of mental instability, as well as evidence that Parmentier had written threatening letters to herself and arranged for someone to shoot into a friend’s house so she would be placed in protective custody and give credence to her story.

 In the summer of 1994, Parmentier was charged with eight counts of perjury.
-In February, 1995, Parmentier gave a lengthy statement that her testimony was false.
+In February 1995, Parmentier gave a lengthy statement saying her testimony was false.

-Parmentier soon thereafter disappeared to Utah, but was arrested there in 2003 and returned to Michigan where she pleaded no contest to three counts of perjury and was sentenced to time served—212 days—because she was dying of emphysema.
+Soon thereafter, Parmentier disappeared.
+She was arrested in Utah in 2003 and returned to Michigan where she pled no contest to three counts of perjury and was sentenced to time served—212 days—because she was dying of emphysema.

-Canter and Walter Moore filed a wrongful conviction lawsuit which was settled for $4 million.
+Canter and Walter Moore filed a federal civil rights lawsuit which was settled for $4 million.
+Laurie Moore filed a similar lawsuit, but it was dismissed.

 Heistand, who had served 25 months in prison and another six months on an electronic monitoring device, petitioned to withdraw his plea of no contest.
 That request was granted on July 21, 2001 and the charge against him was dismissed in 2002.
-Heistand filed a federal lawsuit as well, which was settled for an undisclosed amount in 2005.
+Heistand filed a federal lawsuit as well, which was settled for $675,000 in 2005.

 Brinkman was released after serving his sentence, but was subsequently re-arrested on unrelated charges.